What exactly are the health benefits of apples?

 13. Detoxify your liver

 Your liver is responsible for clearing these toxins out of your body.
 Many doctors are skeptical of fad detox diets, saying they have the potential to do more harm than good.
 Luckily, one of the best – and easiest – things you can eat to help detoxify your liver is fruits, like apples.
+This is everything you need to know before you even think about doing a detox.

 14. Boost your immune system